EXT. STREAM — DAY

 LANA: (mortified) Clark!

-Bewildered, Lana, Kenny, and Pete take their friend’s advice and keep on pedalling, leaving Clark behind to face the Jackass Three alone.
+Bewildered, Lana, Kenny, and Pete take their friend’s advice and keep on pedalling, leaving Clark behind to face the Assketeers alone.

 Coming upon Clark, the three older boys surround him, trapping him in a circle.